MiamiOH-CSE274/02_Cpp/README.md

 2. defix - I believe that this removes the prefix correctly for all cases.
 3. sumSlice - I believe this works for all cases.
 4. square - This should work for all test cases if not all cases.
-5. listPrimes - This method does not work because I could not find the correct return type to use in the method declaration to support an integer array.
+5. listPrimes - This method does not work.

 Questions
 =======